 If a dog bite report has been filed against your dog, you will need to cooperate with the investigation conducted by the animal control authority.
 However, you should also consider contacting a dog bite attorney.
 As a result of a dog bite, you could be sued, your insurance rates can go up, your dog could be taken away from you, and you could face fines or even criminal charges in more extreme cases.
 A dog bite attorney will know the applicable dog bite laws in your state and the legal defenses that may be available to you.

 Although it may seem like a straightforward process, the legal and financial ramifications of a dog bite can be complex based on the laws of your state and the facts of your case.
-In addition to filing a dog bite report, receive a free claim review from an experienced attorney today to discuss your options and better understand the process.
+In addition to filing a dog bite report, get a claim review from an experienced attorney today to discuss your options and better understand the process.